Harvard Club of New York City: Admission of women

-In the spring of 1970, four Harvard Business School students—Ellen Marram, Katie Metzger, Roslyn Braeman Payne, and Lynn Salvage—were turned away from membership interviews at the Harvard Club of New York, because the club admitted only men.
+In the spring of 1970, four Harvard Business School students, Ellen Marram, Katie Metzger, Roslyn Braeman Payne, and Lynn Salvage, were turned away from membership interviews at the Harvard Club of New York because it was at the time a male only club.
 That fall, Marram and Salvage wrote to Morgan Wheelock, the president of the Harvard Club of New York, to request that women be granted equal membership privileges.
 Wheelock rejected the request.
 In January 1971, Marram and Salvage began a letter-writing campaign to the new president, Albert H. Gordon.
 A group of Harvard alumni seeking club membership met with Gordon in the fall of 1971, but Gordon initially denied the delegation's request to bring women's membership to a vote.

-A Harvard Law School alumna, Marguerite "Mitzi" Filson, suggested the group take legal action against the Harvard Club.
+A Harvard Law School alumnus, Marguerite "Mitzi" Filson, suggested the group take legal action against the Harvard Club of New York.
 Marram, Salvage, Metzler, Payne, and Filson, represented pro bono by Jed S. Rakoff, then prepared a gender discrimination claim to file with the New York Commission on Human Rights.
 In response, Gordon agreed to put the matter to a vote.
-Shortly before the vote, several Harvard alumnae—including attorney and activist Brenda Feigen, cofounder of the ACLU Women's Rights Project—sued the Harvard Club in federal court seeking revocation of the club's liquor license on sex discrimination grounds.
-Nevertheless, on May 4, 1972, the club voted to deny full membership rights to women.
-A majority of members (1,654 to 854) supported membership for women, but the vote fell 18 votes short of the required two-thirds.
+Shortly before the vote, several Harvard alumni, including attorney and activist Brenda Feigen, co-founder of the ACLU Women's Rights Project, sued the Harvard Club in federal court, seeking revocation of the club's liquor license on sex discrimination grounds.

+On May 4, 1972, the club voted to deny full membership rights to women.
+A majority of members (1,654 to 854) supported membership for women, but the vote fell 18 votes short of the required two-thirds needed to amend its membership criteria.

 Marram, Salvage, Metzler, Payne, and Filson then filed their complaint with the New York Commission on Human Rights.
-In addition, Commission chairwoman Eleanor Holmes Norton issued a two-page letter condemning the Harvard Club's exclusion of women.
-After the parties came before a New York Human Rights administrative judge, the Harvard Club's Board of Managers called another vote.
+Commission chairwoman Eleanor Holmes Norton issued a two-page letter condemning the Harvard Club's exclusion of women.
+After the parties came before a New York Human Rights administrative judge, the Harvard Club's board of managers called another vote.
 On January 11, 1973, the club voted 2,097 to 695 to admit female members.